 Stanford University has exclusively retained Gardner Innovation Search Partners to manage this search.
 Gardner Innovation Search Partners is the top technology transfer recruiter in the world, and is committed to presenting a diverse slate of candidates who possess the skills, expertise, and enthusiasm to thrive in this role.

-Interested applicants should send their resume, a non-confidential deal sheet, and any questions to:
+Interested applicants should send their resume and any questions to:

 Lisa Rooney, Recruiter